GustavoCaso/expensetrace/README.md

 - 📊 Interactive TUI (Terminal User Interface) for easy navigation
 - 🌐 Web interface for visual data exploration
-- 📝 CSV import functionality
+- 📝 CSV, JSON import functionality
-- 🔍 Smart expense categorization
 - 📈 Detailed financial reports
 - 🔒 Local data storage with SQLite
 - 🎨 Beautiful terminal output with color coding

+## Data Privacy

+ExpenseTrace is designed with privacy in mind:
+- All data is stored locally in a SQLite database
+- No external API calls or data sharing
+- No bank account connections required
+- Full control over your financial data

 ## Installation

 ### Prerequisites

 - Go 1.22 or later
-- SQLite3
+- SQLite

 ### Building from Source